manzik/Handwritten-Digit-Recognizer/README.md

 Training process have been done using C++ for faster learning and Hoda (handwritten Farsi digits dataset) have been used to train the network.

-An online version is available for testing it interactively in browser (written using javascript).
+Online demo is available for testing trained neural network recognition interactively at URL: